syahrizaldev/webdev-resources/readme.md

 ## Hosting

-> List of hosting and deployment platforms to scale products and applications.
+> List of hosting and deployment solutions to help scale products and applications.

 | Name                                             | Description | Pricing                    |
 | ------------------------------------------------ | ----------- | -------------------------- |